ThinkBigAnalytics/dss_vantageplugin/README.txt

 	 tables.
    Some analytic functions provide an option to delete an already existing output table prior to executing an algorithm, but others do not.
-In the former case, the NewSQL Engine throws an "Already exists" exception.
+In the former case, the Advanced SQL Engine throws an "Already exists" exception.

 2. The appended version of the Dataiku DSS Teradata Vantage Analytic Functions plugin has been tested to work with the MLE analytic functions on Vantage 1.1 systems.
 Earlier or later analytic function versions may require a different set of function metadata.

-3. The plugin currently only supports NewSQL Engine datasets as input and output.
+3. The plugin currently only supports Advanced SQL Engine datasets as input and output.

 4. Functions with any OUTPUT TABLE type arguments will require the user to add an output dataset for the SELECT statement results of the query and any additional